+I made this with the chinese noodles as suggested and they looked great but were difficult to eat.
+I also used bag marshmallows and added white chocolate chips melted with a cube of unsweetened chocolate b/c I didn't have any milk chocolate chips.
+This worked out good.
 I think using the jarred marshmallow would work better because it creates "softer" rice krispie treats ( know this from experience) and the choco chips would strengthen.
 All in all, the chinese noodles looked cool but I think if I make again I'll use rice krispies so that the baskets are easier to eat.

 Adorable!
 Got lots of ooohs and aaaahs from my family for Easter brunch - and they are DELICIOUS!
 I used less than half a bag of coconut and still had lots left, so cut that back, but otherwise, it was perfect.
 I got some cute cupcake papers in a pastel plaid pattern and put the nests on a platter with a daisy pattern.
 I'll definitely make these again next Easter.